how PIP is assessed

 - Aids or appliances are things that help you to do an activity, such as a walking stick, wheelchair or walk-in shower.
 An aid or appliance can be something specifically developed to help someone with disabilities, or it can be something else which you use to help you with with an activity (where you wouldn’t be able to do the activity without it).

-- 50% of the time: for the impact of your condition to be taken into account, it must affect you at some point during the day, for more than 50% (half) of days, over a 12 month period.
-This could include both at the time of the seizure and during the time it takes you to recover from the seizure and feel ‘back to normal’ again afterwards.
+- 50% of the time: In the PIP assessment, a descriptor will apply to you if it reflects your ability to carry out an activity, safely and reliably, at some stage during the day, for more than 50% of days over a 12 month period.
+This could include both at the time of the seizure and during the time it takes you to recover from the seizure.
 Using a seizure diary can be a good way of showing how frequently your seizures happen or how often you have difficulties due to your condition.
 Order our free seizure diary through our online shop.
+If more than two descriptors apply to you, the highest score will be applied.